HS2 Curzon Street station gets a visit from MPs on the 20th of January

 Illustration of HS2 station // Credit: HS2 Ltd

-The project’s innovative design has been given the BREEAM Excellent rating (Building Research Establishment Environmental Assessment Method) Excellent rating, which is a recognised standard right across the industry for buildings which cut energy usage and materials waste whilst creating minimal impact on the natural .
+The project’s innovative design has been given the BREEAM Excellent rating (Building Research Establishment Environmental Assessment Method) Excellent rating, which is a recognised standard right across the industry for buildings which cut energy usage and materials waste whilst creating minimal impact on the natural environment.

 When complete, the Curzon Street Station will be at the heart of Britain’s new high-speed rail network and will be the northernmost stop on Phase One of HS2.